atveit/SwiftStateMachine/README.markdown

     <initial state label> -> <next state label> (<transition label>)

+Labels are currently just Swift strings (you should generally just stick to non-special characters in labels for now).
+In the a future version of this project I intend labels to be any user definable type (most usefully: enums).

-You can also combine definitions in one string by separating them with a semicolon.
+You can also combine definitions in one string by separating them with a semicolon (this could be handy when loading a state machine definition from disk).

 You instantiate a state machine with a definition like so:

     var machine = StateMachine(definition:machineDefinition)

-Because the state machine definition is kept separate from the state machine itself you can have multiple state machine instances all sharing a single definition.
+Because the definition is kept separate from the state machine itself you can have multiple state machine instances all sharing a single definition.

 You can then perform transitions between states: